-- Falling off – Like a lot of the products we test on AltRiders, hoverboards have the risk of falling off and injuring yourself.
+- Falling off – Like a lot of the products we test on AltRiders, hoverboards have the risk of you falling off and injuring yourself.
 However, hoverboards generally can only reach a maximum speed of around 10 mph, so they aren’t anywhere near as dangerous as some of the electric scooters we’ve reviewed.
 We would still recommend taking your time when learning and wearing safety gear.
 For a full look at safely riding a hoverboard, we have written a quick and simple step by step guide to help you safely ride a hoverboard.

 - Safety Gear – Proper safety gear is a must.
 The vast majority of people do without safety gear when riding hoverboards but we’d recommend getting yourself at least a helmet and ideally knee pads, elbow pads and wrist guards.
 This will lower your risk of fractures, sprains and other injuries if you fall.